minetest-mods/nether/README.md

-Nether Mod for Minetest, with Portal API.
+Nether Mod for Minetest, with Portals API.

 See portal_api.txt for how to create custom portals to your own realms.

-A Book of Portals item (nether:book_of_portals) is created which provides players with portal recipes, by default it can be found in dungeon chests.
+See settingtypes.txt or go to "Settings"->"All Settings"->"Mods"->"nether"
+in the game to view the options provided by this mod.

 ## License of source code: